IEEE-NITK/ieee-nitk.github.io/blog_src/_posts/2017-10-16-The-Brain-behind-a-Formula-One-car.md

 - Diode
 github_username: 'anirudhsundar'
 ---
-# Introduction

->The track belongs to the driver
-The pits belong to the engineers
+>The track belongs to the driver, the pits belong to the engineers

 Formula One cars are mean machines.
 They have been fine tuned for one purpose- Speed.
 In fact, they are the most efficient mode of transport after space shuttles.